Bl1ndBeholder/pokemon-saves/README.md

 #### Nintendo 3DS (Azahar)
 1. Launch the game once in Azahar to generate a save file.
+2. please note 3ds save files are called "main". the archived saves are named "ddmmyyyyhhmm".
 2. Right-click the game in Azahar and choose **Open Save Location**.
 3. Delete the existing `main` file.
 4. Download a `ddmmyyyyhhmm` file from this repo and rename it to `main` (no extension).